 1. Expand your skillset.

 Don’t just limit yourself to what you can do right now.
 Learn a new skill or upgrade your existing ones, so you can qualify for higher-paying online jobs or grow your business.

 No matter how busy you are trying to earn as much money, make time for taking online courses, starting a passion project, or reading educational materials.

 Creating a solid personal brand is an effective way to boost your chances of getting a better online job or business prospects.

 Ask yourself: How do you want potential clients to see you?
 Of course, you want a build a positive brand image so that people would want to work or do business with you.

 To start off, review all your social media profiles, paying close attention to your LinkedIn profile.
 You might need to clean them up or update your information to accurately reflect your skills, expertise, and experience.

-Clients also get to see your profiles on freelance websites, so be sure to promote yourself and services well.
+Clients also get to see your profiles on freelance websites, so be sure to promote yourself and your services well.

 As you establish your online career over time, you’d want to position yourself as an expert in your field.
 Join online communities of freelancers or entrepreneurs—these are great places for exchanging knowledge and tips with your industry peers.

 Your personal and professional networks are the best sources of online job and business leads.
 If an online income opportunity comes from someone you trust, you’re assured that it’s legitimate.